caffreit/Weather_Effects/README.md

 data['Club_Coded'] = data['Club'].isnull()
 ```

-### Adding a column which codes whether or not the runner was a member of a club.
+#### Adding a column which codes whether or not the runner was a member of a club.
+1 for member, 0 for non-member.

 ```python